ray-project/ray/doc/source/tune.rst

 Tune schedules a number of *trials* in a cluster.
 Each trial runs a user-defined Python function or class and is parameterized by a *config* variation passed to the user code.

+..TODO(rliaw): Schedulers
+..TODO(rliaw): Algorithms

-Tune provides a ``run_experiments`` function that generates and runs the trials described by the experiment specification.
+Tune provides a `run_experiments  <tune-package-ref.html#ray.tune.run_experiments>`__ function that generates and runs the trials described by the experiment specification.
 The trials are scheduled and managed by a *trial scheduler* that implements the search algorithm (default is FIFO).

-.. autofunction:: ray.tune.run_experiments

 Citing Tune